 We found the service was pro-active in supporting people to have sufficient nutrition and hydration.
+Peoples comments about the quality of food varied.
+One person said, "The food is good, sometimes the vegetables are watery."
+We raised this with the registered manager who agreed to address this and speak to people about the quality of the food to ensure consistency.

-People said the quality of the food was good.
-One person said, "I do enjoy the meals, you will never go hungry".
-Care plans showed where appropriate the staff had made referrals to health care professionals such as the community nursing team and doctors.
+Care plans showed where appropriate staff had made referrals to health care professionals such as the community nursing team and doctors.

-We received consistent positive feedback about the care provided at Alistre Lodge from people who lived at the home and their relatives.
-We saw, from care records, that staff had discussed people's preferences for end of life care.
-We found assessments were undertaken by the registered manager and nursing staff prior to any person being accepted into the home.
+We received consistent positive feedback about the care provided at The Knowle Care Home from people who lived at the home and their relatives.
+We saw, from care records, staff had discussed people's preferences for end of life care.
+We found assessments were undertaken by the registered manager and staff prior to any person being accepted into the home.